oat-sa/taohub-articles/forge/tutorials/open-web-item.md

 -   Transform this Web application to integrate the TAO APIs.
 -   Package and import the item into a TAO Platform instance.

-###2.1.
-An existing Web application as a Open WEB Item{#21-an-existing-web-application-as-a-open-web-item}
+### 2.1.
+An existing Web application as a Open WEB Item

 The first step of this tutorial consists in download and inspect [an existing Web application](http://forge.taotesting.com/attachments/download/2640/my-first-owi-stub.zip) that we provide you.
 You can make work this item *out of the box* to get an overview.
 To do so, unzip the archive on your file system, and double-click the `index.html` file.